MartinStudiosDev/10In-Homelab-Rack-10U/README.md

 ### Included with the paid version

 - Fusion 360 source files
+- Tutorial video to customize the U spacing needed
 - Complete CAD project
 - Assembly guide
 - Hardware list with quantities and specifications